pmeinhardt/rtc/README.md

 - [ ] Adapter for exchanging session info based on GitHub user names (encrypt SDP via SSH public key + signing)
 - [ ] Keybase looks like it would be a great fit: Holds pub keys and encrypts messages for specific user, identified by name and with proof of GitHub, Twitter… accounts
 - [ ] Web-client interface (static HTML + JS) for non-technical users (send and or receive)
+- [ ] For frequently used connections, use sth. like `alias talktoxy='rtc init … ./apps/chat/chat'`

 ## References